Towner Eastbourne

-Towner Art Gallery is located in Eastbourne, East Sussex, on the south coast of England.

-It hosts one of the most significant public art collections in the South of England and draws over 100,000 visitors a year.
-It was described by ITV News as "the region's biggest art gallery", in 2017.
+Towner Eastbourne (formerly Towner Art Gallery) is an art gallery located in Eastbourne, East Sussex, on the south coast of England.
+The gallery hosts one of the most significant public art collections in the South of England and draws over 100,000 visitors a year.
+It was described by ITV News as "the region's biggest art gallery" in 2017.

 It was established with a bequest in 1920, from John Chisholm Towner who had served as a local alderman.
 It was first homed in Manor Gardens, adjacent to Gildredge Park in the Old Town area of Eastbourne.
 Opening there in 1923, it closed when the building was sold in 2005.
 In 2009, it re-opened in a purpose-built facility adjacent to the Congress Theatre, near Eastbourne's seafront.
 The venue will host the 2023 Turner Prize.

 History

 The Towner Gallery was established as a project in 1920 following the death that year of Alderman John Chisholm Towner, who left 22 paintings, £6,000 and instructions for the establishment of an art gallery.
 This bequest was made for the benefit of the people of Eastbourne; the undertaking was entrusted to a local group of supporters and the local council.